Mediation (statistics): Importance of caution

 For example, should one identify other third variables and prove that they do not alter the relationship between the independent variable and the dependent variable he/she would have a stronger argument for their mediation effect.
 See other 3rd variables below.

-Mediation can be an extremely useful and powerful statistical test; however, it must be used properly.
+Mediation can be a useful statistical test; however, it must be used properly.
 It is important that the measures used to assess the mediator and the dependent variable are theoretically distinct and that the independent variable and mediator cannot interact.
 Should there be an interaction between the independent variable and the mediator one would have grounds to investigate moderation.

 Other third variables

 Confounding

 Another model that is often tested is one in which competing variables in the model are alternative potential mediators or an unmeasured cause of the dependent variable.
 An additional variable in a causal model may obscure or confound the relationship between the independent and dependent variables.
 Potential confounders are variables that may have a causal impact on both the independent variable and dependent variable.
 They include common sources of measurement error (as discussed above) as well as other influences shared by both the independent and dependent variables.